ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/README.md

 **Install path provided:** You can provide an alternative installation path by calling instead `install_robotology_packages('installPrefix',<arbitrary-install-absolute-path-without-spaces>)`.
 If the path has spaces, use `\` to escape them.

 Once the packages have been installed, you just need to re-run the `robotology_setup` script at each MATLAB restart (or add it in your [`setup.m`](https://www.mathworks.com/help/matlab/ref/startup.html) file) to make the library available again.

+1. For reproducing the first set of experiments referred to in section [Analysing the Simulation Speed Improvement](#analysing-the-simulation-speed-improvement), you need to clone the `matlab-whole-body-simulator` repository from https://github.com/ami-iit/matlab-whole-body-simulator.git.

 #### :eyes: Checking The Installation
 1. After running the one-line installation and `robotology_setup`, you should be able to run the following MATLAB code without any error: